Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/MutableList"

-Re-exports all named exports from the "effect/MutableList" module as "MutableList".
+Re-exports all named exports from the "effect/MutableList" module as `MutableList`.

 **Signature**